SnowConeCoder/snowcone-docs/docs/data/material/getting-started/faq/faq.md

 ## How can I access the DOM element?

-All MUI components that should render something in the DOM forward their ref to the underlying DOM component.
-This means that you can get DOM elements by reading the ref attached to MUI components:
+All SnowCone components that should render something in the DOM forward their ref to the underlying DOM component.
+This means that you can get DOM elements by reading the ref attached to SnowCone components:

 ```jsx
 // or a ref setter function